Introducing Phong Nha-Ke Bang National Park

 Its collection of stunning dry caves, terraced caves, towering stalagmites and glistening crystal-edged stalactites represent nature on a very grand scale indeed, and are beginning to create a real buzz in Vietnam, as more and more riches are discovered.

 Serious exploration only began in the 1990s, lead by the British Cave Research Association and Hanoi University.
 Cavers first penetrated deep into Phong Nha Cave, one of the world’s longest systems.
 In 2005 Paradise Cave was discovered, and in 2009 a team found the world’s largest cave – Son Doong.
+Huge caverns and unknown cave networks are being discovered each year.

 Above the ground, most of the mountainous 885 sq km of Phong Nha-Ke Bang National Park is near-pristine tropical evergreen jungle, more than 90% of which is primary forest.
 It borders the biodiverse Hin Namno reserve in Laos to form an impressive, continuous slab of protected habitat.
 More than 100 types of mammal (including 10 species of primate, tigers, elephants, and the saola, a rare Asian antelope), 81 types of reptile and amphibian, and more than 300 varieties of bird have been logged in Phong Nha.